-where $S_{k}$ is a fixed "holey" set of integers ("holey" means that no two elements of this set are consecutive integers) depending only on $k$.
+where $S_{k}$ is a fixed ``lacunar'' set of integers (``lacunar'' means that no two elements of this set are consecutive integers) depending only on $k$.
 (The condition $n>\max\left\{ -s\mid s\in S_{k}\right\} $ is only to make sure that all addends $f_{n+s}$ are well-defined.
 If the Fibonacci sequence is properly continued to the negative, this condition drops out.)
-In this note we prove a generalization of these identities: For any family $\left( a_{1},a_{2},...,a_{p}\right) $ of integers, there exists one and only one finite holey set $S$ of integers such that every $n$ (high enough to make the Fibonacci numbers in the equation below well-defined) satisfies
+In this note we prove a generalization of these identities: For any family $\left( a_{1},a_{2},\ldots,a_{p}\right) $ of integers, there exists one and only one finite lacunar set $S$ of integers such that every $n$ (high enough to make the Fibonacci numbers in the equation below well-defined) satisfies

 The proof uses the Fibonacci-approximating properties of the golden ratio.
 It would be interesting to find a purely combinatorial proof.
-This is a brief version of the note, optimized for readability.
-A more detailed account of the proof can be found in [2].